SomJagdale/WorldOfWords/README.md

 ama - ask me anything
 vividly - clearly

-Rule 1 - Don’t… —> I like it when…
+Rule 1   Don’t… —> I like it when…
 For Example - Don’t message me when I’m in a meeting >> I like it when you send me funny tweets during my free hours!

+Rule 2   Thanks so much for [blank]
+For Example - Thanks so much for that terrific brainstorming session. >> Thanks so much for your insightful feedback!